On Choosing the Poems and Letter

 Many discussions of this poem focus on its characteristic depiction of the experience of death, a theme Dickinson explored in many poems.
 Here, as in other poems, she employs the Gothic technique of having the dead speak after death about how they met their end.
 This poem is notable for its additional exploration of the relationship of Truth and Beauty, key elements in aesthetics.
 In fact, Dickinson copied this poem into Fascicle 21 in the 9th place, a gathering of poems whose narrative Eleanor Heginbotham’s identifies as a declaration of Dickinson’s “aesthetic principles,” in which Elizabeth Barrett Browning’s ideas played a large role.

 Beauty and Truth are important ideals in Dickinson’s canon that, according to scholars, are eternal and outside analysis.
 In later poems, Dickinson wrote, “The Definition of Beauty is / That Definition is none – / Of heaven, easing Analysis” (F797) and “Truth – is as old as God – / His Twin identity / And will endure as long as He / A Co-Eternity” (F795).
-Two intertexts are often given to which Dickinson may have been responding in this poem:
+Scholars offer two intertexts to which they believe Dickinson may have been responding in this poem:

 1) Lines from William Shakespeare’s untitled poem known as “The Phoenix and the Turtle” (1601), which concludes: